-As we head into the month of May, we know that summer is just around the corner.
+June marks the start of summer in South Jersey.
 This is the perfect time to assess your home for any moisture control opportunities in preparation for the summer humidity to come.
 South Jersey summers are especially damp and humid, which can be the perfect environment for problems like mold.
 If you know your home tends to suffer from indoor humidity problems during the warmer months, get ahead of the game this year and implement some summer humidity and mold prevention.
 Summertime isn’t for dealing with mold, it is for barbecues and outdoor activities.

 Summer Humidity In South Jersey Homes

 As we all know, South Jersey summers can be particularly unbearable due to the extreme summer humidity.
 High humidity can make the air stifling and make us regret ever wanting winter to end.
-As we head into the month of May, we will begin to see warmer, more humid days until we reach the peak of summer.
-As humidity rises with summer, it will becoming increasingly difficult to keep your indoor space cool and dry.
+As humidity rises with the summer days to come, it will becoming increasingly difficult to keep your indoor space cool and dry.
 In addition to physical discomfort, elevated indoor humidity can directly cause other maintenance issues in your home.

 Humidity is the percentage of water vapors in the air around us.
 When temperatures rise, the warmer air can hold more water molecules.
 This allows for the spike in humidity levels during the summer months.
 The excess moisture in the air slows down the cooling process of evaporation from the human body, so we tend to feel especially hot in humid spaces.
 You see, our body’s cooling system is rooted in releasing moisture through sweating and sweat evaporation.
 When we sweat, the sweat evaporates into the air and creates a cooling effect for the body.
 When we have high humidity, the air is already saturated with water vapors, leaving no room for our sweat vapors.
 This slows our sweat evaporation, reducing the cooling sensation, and leaves us feeling hotter for a longer period of time.